AM2R-Modding-Group/AM2R-Modding-Wiki/content/utmt/rooms/creating new rooms/design/_index.md

 - Fading Tiles: -120 (Do not work without an `oFadeTiles` object)
 {{</hint>}}

-Something you can use to make the tiling process a lot faster is to copy existing tiles by holding alt and dragging them around the room.
-This will copy everything from that tile, including depth and tileset.
-This drastically speeds up the tiling process.
+Something you can use to make the tiling process a lot faster is to duplicate existing tiles by holding `ALT` while click-dragging them in the room preview.
+This will copy everything from that tile, including `depth` and `tileset`.
+This drastically speeds up the tiling process, as you then don't have to manually assign the same values to every tile.^
-It is recommended to start with the tiles that the player will actually interact with, then adding stuff outside the playable area and background decorations.
+It is recommended to start with the tiles that the player will interact with, then adding stuff outside the playable area and lastly the background decorations.

 {{<columns>}}
 {{< img name="initialTiling" size=origin >}}